big-squid/react-microfe/README.md

 - Advanced Topics

 ### Building Frontends
 `react-microfe` works well with `create-react-app` out of the box.
 You are free to build with any tools you wish but Webpack is the recommended build system to make this "just work".
-There is just a minor congnitave and structural change you may have to make when developing your microfrontends codebase.
+There is just a minor cognitive and structural change you may have to make when developing your microfrontend's codebase.

 A typical Hello World React example usually has you place things like Providers, Routers, and other setup components at the root index.js of your app.